ehrenbrav/nestcamDIY/README.md

 - Make sure the pogo pins on the HAT make good, clean contact with the bottom of the header pins on the Pi.
 - Make sure the power switch is in the **off** position.
-- Attach the battery to the HAT.
-- Be extremely careful that the polarity is correct.
-- Triple-check that the red wire on the battery leads to the `+` side of the battery connector on the HAT and the black wire leads to the `-` side.
+- Attach the battery to the HAT - be extremely careful that the polarity is correct: triple-check that the red wire on the battery leads to the `+` side of the battery connector on the HAT and the black wire leads to the `-` side.
-- If you want to be extra careful, check the polarity with a multimeter.
-- If you are using a larger battery than the one that comes with the UPS HAT (such as the 10,000 mAh option), which is recommended for solar, use rubber bands to securely strap the Pi/HAT assembly to the battery itself.
+- If you are using a larger battery than the one that comes with the UPS hat (such as the 10,000 mAh option), which is recommended for solar, use rubber bands to securely strap the Pi/Hat assembly to the battery itself.

 ### 1.4 Insert the SD Card and Power the Pi

 Insert the newly written SD card into the Pi.
+Refer to the Raspberry Pi picture below for the location of the SD card slot.

 - Wired: If building a wired NestCamDIY, plug the Pi into a wall charger using the **PWR USB** connection.
 - Solar/Battery: If using solar or battery, plug the power cable into the **USB-C power connection** on the UPS HAT and switch the unit on.